tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 You can specify extra options for configure, as needed. eg.

 `./configure  --disable-openmp --disable-debug --disable-opencl --disable-graphics --disable-shared 'CXXFLAGS=-g -O2 -Wall -Wextra -Wpedantic'`

+### Post-Install Instructions

+Once installation is complete, **don't forget to do the following!**:

+1. Set a local variable called `TESSDATA_PREFIX` to point to the tesseract `tessdata` directory.
+    1. Ex: on Linux Ubuntu, modify your `~/.bashrc` file by adding the following to the bottom of it.
+Modify the path according to your situation:

+           export TESSDATA_PREFIX="/home/$USER/Downloads/tesseract/tesseract-4.1.0/tessdata"

+    1. Then, close and re-open your terminal for it to take effect, or just call `. ~/.bashrc` or `export ~/.bashrc` (same thing) for it to take effect immediately in your current terminal.

+1. Place any language training data you need into this `tessdata` folder as well.
+For example, the English one is called `eng.traineddata`.
+Download it [from the tessdata repository here](https://github.com/tesseract-ocr/tessdata), and move it to your `tessdata` directory you just specified in your `TESSDATA_PREFIX` variable above.
+    1. Here is the direct download link for [eng.traineddata](https://github.com/tesseract-ocr/tessdata/raw/master/eng.traineddata).

+1. Now you are ready to use `tesseract`!

 ### Build with TensorFlow